alexvcasillas/cratebox/README.md

 # Types

-**TypeStore** is a typed state management library and therefore, comes bundled with basic types plus some advanced types.
+**CrateBox** is a typed state management library and therefore, comes bundled with basic types plus some advanced types.

 All of the types are to be imported from the `types` namespace.

 ## Basic Types

-The basic types of **TypeStore** are the following and self explanatory
+The basic types of **CrateBox** are the following and self explanatory

 * types.string
 * types.number